GigahexHQ/gigahex.com/.github/ISSUE_TEMPLATE/report-a-bug.md

 ---
 name: Report a bug
-about: A typo, mistake or bug in QuestDB.io documentation
+about: A typo, mistake or bug in Gigahex website
 title: "Bug - <title>"
 labels: "bug"
 assignees: ""